patrickritskes/ng-recipe-book/README.md

 # ng-recipe-book
-Recipe Book + shopping list in Angular 4
+A complete Recipe Book and shopping list created in Angular 4